galaxyglycobiology/galaxyglycobiology.github.io/README.md

 GalaxyG is a community interested in creating and sharing glycobiology and glycobioinformatics tools for use with the Galaxy Project.

 ## Current Initiatives
-- Galaxy Glycobioinformatics in a box.
+- [Galaxy Glycobioinformatics in a box](https://github.com/galaxyglycobiology/docker-galaxy-glycobiology-gap) .
 Leverage from https://github.com/bgruening/docker-galaxy-stable and https://github.com/bgruening/docker-galaxy-chemicaltoolbox and https://bitbucket.org/scientificomputing/glycome-analytics-platform/overview .
 Include datatypes and wrappers.

 # Support